CmdrVasquess/gamcro/README.md

 as Gamcro runs on.
 At least as long as nobody also tampers with your network routing.

-This is why I'd prefer to have HTTP encryption without certificates.
+For the Gamcro use case I'd prefer to have HTTP encryption without certificates.
 As mentioned above, Gamcro users have access to the client and the server machine at the same time.
-It would be easy for the user to compare an OTP, e.g. as part of the basic auth realm, in the browser with the same value in the Gamcro window.
+It would be easy for the user to compare a nonce, e.g. as part of the basic auth realm, in the browser with the same value in the Gamcro window.
 But as of my recent reading, [RFC4279](https://tools.ietf.org/html/rfc4279) and [RFC5054](https://tools.ietf.org/html/rfc5054) are not widely